-Each of your online marketing efforts revolve around search engine optimization.
+Every online marketing effort revolves around search engine optimization.
 In short, all or any online marketing efforts without an effective SEO process is like pouring your resources down the drain.

 SEO – focus on customers!

-In a focussed SEO approach to enhance organic rankings, a lot of critical factors play their part, including customers, the real ones.
-Fine-tune your efforts towards customers, not search engines, their updates or use strategies to beat them, you cannot.
+A focussed SEO approach to enhance organic rankings integrates many critical factors.
+Customer-centricity is the key here.
+Fine-tune your SEO efforts towards customers, not search engines, their updates.
+Never use strategies to beat them, you cannot.
 Search engines exist to help you, not to compete with you.

 The more your focus on customers using SEO efforts, the more search engines will reward you and not vice-versa.
-If your SEO efforts are directed to hoodwink search engines, you will only end up complaining that search engine optimization process is a waste of money and resources.
+If your SEO efforts are directed to hoodwink search engines, you will only end up getting blacklisted and that, is a great fall to recover from.

 Leave the search engines to their business, mind your own!